s-chathuranga-j/cypress-smart-tests/TESTING.md

 ### Common Issues

 1. **Tests not being skipped properly**
-   - Ensure that test names in `defineTestDependencies` exactly match the test names in `dependentIt`
+   - Ensure that test names in `defineTestDependencies` exactly match the test names in `cytest`
    - Check that `resetState()` is called before each test suite

 2. **Plugin not working in Cypress**